neo-ngd/reference/How-To-Become-NEO-Consensus-Nodev1.5.md

 Anyone holding NEO can vote using the GUI.
 Candidates are allowed to vote for their own nodes.

+1. Go to the [Consensus Node page](https://neo.org/consensus) to view information on registered candidates, and find public keys of the candidate(s) that you wish to vote for.

-1. In NEO-GUI, open the wallet account to vote.
+2. In NEO-GUI, open the wallet account to vote.

-2. Right-click on the account -> `Vote`.
+3. Right-click on the account -> `Vote`.

-3. In the Candidates field, enter the public key of the candidate to vote.
+4. In the Candidates field, enter the *Public Key* of the candidates you wish to vote for.
 You can enter multiple public keys separated by Line feeds.
 Note that each line cannot contain spaces, as shown in the following image:

    <img src="https://raw.githubusercontent.com/taomo-eo/docs/master/Becoming_Consensus_Node/img/votemulti-EN.png" width="725">
    *Example: giving three candidates each 100000000 votes.*

-4. If the message of a transaction ID is displayed, then you have voted successfully.
-You can check the number of votes for each candidate by accessing the API.
-(See [Appendix 1](#appendix-1-checking-candidates-and-votes-using-api))
+5. If the message of a transaction ID is displayed, then you have voted successfully.
+You can check the number of votes for each candidate by accessing the API (See [Appendix 1](#appendix-1-checking-candidates-and-votes-using-api)), or check the vote count on the [Consensus Node page](https://neo.org/consensus), which may take some time to update.

 ## 5. Updating the Consensus Node